Ecoteer Responsible Travel

-Ecoteer Responsible Travel is a brand under Blue Forest Travel (travel license KPL4863) and started in 2010 through the growing need for more support for the projects based in Asia associated with Ecoteer.com and the creation of the Turtle and Community project on the Perhentian Islands.
+Ecoteer Responsible Travel is a brand under Ecoteer Community Interest Company and started in 2010 through the growing need for more support for the projects based in Asia associated with Ecoteer.com which are now owned and managed by our new partner Fuze Ecoteer Outdoor Adventures.
+The creation of the Turtle and Community project on the Perhentian Islands was the first project.
 Some of the grass root projects on Ecoteer.com were unable either to financially support themselves or lacked the man power and sought Ecoteer’s help to continue or improve their work.
 Ecoteer Responsible Travel was then formed to help concentrate resources to develop meaningful volunteer and ecotourism experiences which could help solve the specific issues for each project.

-Ecoteer has since developed four project sites in Malaysia and one in Indonesia.
-Ecoteer establishes project sites working alongside local communities and/or NGOs to create mutually beneficial outcomes.
-At each project site Ecoteer has offered education and alternative sources of income for the local communities whom are attached to a project site, with up to 35% of volunteer fees being given to them for services rendered.
-The Ecoteer programmes also provide donations and manpower to the NGOs that they work with for example MYCAT and Save the Caves of Merapoh.
-The Ecoteer project sites are all run to the same business model – self-sustainable projects funded by voluntourism, school groups and corporate programmes.
+Our partner Fuze Ecoteer have since developed four project sites in Malaysia and one in Indonesia.
+Fuze Ecoteer establishes project sites working alongside local communities and/or NGOs to create mutually beneficial outcomes.
+At each project site they offer education and alternative sources of income for the local communities whom are attached to a project site, with up to 35% of volunteer fees being given to them for services rendered.
+The programmes also provide donations and manpower to the NGOs that they work with.
+The project sites are all run to the same business model – self-sustainable projects funded by voluntourism, school groups and corporate programmes.

 To provide volunteers with meaningful experiences and opportunities to learn and make a difference.

 To provide volunteering experiences that bring as many benefits as possible to the host communities and the environment which surrounds them.

 Humble but confident